Social | Talent creativity

 Providing learning opportunities for a wide range of employees

 BSEMEA aims to be a learning organization.
-This means providing the opportunity for all employees to learn across the business and scaling learning solutions that meet the needs of our teams.
-Local Learning and Development teams offer specific learning opportunities tailored to local needs for each business / function, and therefore the Learning & Development (L&D) Center of Excellence (COE) offers more scalable learning opportunities which includes:
+This means providing the opportunity for all employees to learn across the business and scaling learning solutions that meet the needs of our teams by continuing to offer inclusive-Learning for all employees through a combination of local initiatives and CoE-driven region-wide solutions.

-BSEMEA launched GoFluent in February 2023.
-BSEMEA offers free online language courses to all employees (including operators and contractors) to allow them the opportunity to develop and practice their language skills in 19 different languages.
-Employees have spent more than 3,500 hours on language learning in 2024.
+BSEMEA launched GoFluent in February 2023, with an offering of free online language courses to all employees (including operators and contractors) to allow them the opportunity to develop and practice their language skills in 19 different languages.
+Employees spent more than 4,100 hours on language-Learning in 2025.

 Supporting employees motivated to take on challenge and achieve growth